MQL5 Cloud Network Reaches the Capacity of 34,000 Cores

+Over the course of 10 years of MetaQuotes distributed network existence, it has seen the successful completion of 12,137,187,332 tasks

-MQL5 Cloud Network was launched by MetaQuotes on October 14, 2011, to arrange the exchange of computing resources between those who need them, and those who can provide idle CPU time on their computers.
+Limassol, Cyprus--(Newsfile Corp. - January 13, 2022) - MQL5 Cloud Network was launched on October 14, 2011, to arrange the exchange of computing resources between those who need them, and those who can provide idle CPU time on their computers.
 Over the 10 years of operation, the network has reached a unique capacity of 34,000 test agents (CPU cores available online for testing trading hypotheses).
-Anyone can sell the capacities of their agents and thus earn money for their MQL5 community account.
+Anyone can sell the capacities of their agents and thus earn money for their MQL5.community account.

 MQL5 Cloud Network is used in conjunction with MetaTrader 5 Strategy Tester in the MetaTrader 5 client terminal.
 The Strategy Tester is used to optimize trading systems developed in the MQL5 programming language with the help of backtests - running trading strategies on historical data before using them in real trading.
 In total, the network has successfully completed 12,137,187,332 tasks since its launch.